 Knot Terminology Knot & Rope Safety Rope Properties Contact

 Animation: Sheet Bend Tying

 Use the Arrow Keys or hover over the Buttons above.
 View Video

-Sheet Bend TyingForm a loop in the thicker rope (blue) and hold it in one hand.
-Pass the thinner rope (red) through the loop and behind the (blue) tail and standing ends in that order.
+Sheet Bend TyingForm a bight in the thicker rope (blue) and hold it in one hand.
+Pass the thinner rope (red) through the bight and behind the (blue) tail and standing ends in that order.
 Finally, tuck the smaller rope under itself to finish the knot.